 2. Casa Mia, Cocktail €12

-Casa Mia is a cozy cocktail lounge in Viale Regina Giovanna run by the friendly team of owners Luigi and Amanita and bartenders Federico and Marcello.
+Casa Mia is a cozy cocktail lounge in Viale Regina Giovanna run by the friendly team of owners Luigi Ferrario and Amanita Toktok and bartender Manuel Quintiero.
 From the sweetheart staff to the comfortable couch perfect for meditating over a Manhattan, every element of Casa Mia will make you feel like you're at home.
 The most special place at Casa Mia is the tucked away bar counter, where in addition to being surrounded many high-end bottles, you'll get to mingle with the friendly habitués and industry people that frequent the bar.
-Other than Federico's great selection of drinks and Marcello's Thrown Old Fashioned, try the Negroni Draft, a very important drink on the new menu.
+Other than Manuel’s great Spaghetti Western features mezcal, agave syrup, tonic water infused with tomato, tabasco, taco rim, ask for the Negroni Draft, a very important drink dedicated to the memory of Matteo Mevio.

 The best drink of the menu is the Nothing like the first sip, which reproduces the emotion of the first sip 5 times, in one Martini cocktail.
 First, Plymouth gin, vermouth infused with cardamom and lavander and lemon bitters are carefully mixed together using a dropper.
 Then the concoction is shaken and poured into a test tube which is sealed with a cap and placed in a glacette to keep it cool.
 When ready, you swivel the Martini glass of choice into place, pour the first sip, and add the respective garnish.